dmz44/Robotics_Assignment_1/README.md

-# CS 7389K (2025): Advanced Robotics and Autonomous Systems
+# 2026 CS 4379K / CS 5342 Introduction to Autonomous Robotics, Robotics and Autonomous Systems

-## Programming Assignment: Milestone 1 (V1.2)
+## Programming Assignment: Milestone 1 (V1.3)

 **Authors:** Minhyuk Park and Tsz-Chiu Au

 ## Introduction

-Welcome to CS 7389K.
+Welcome to CS 4379K / CS 5342.
 We prepared a series of programming assignments to teach you how to program a mobile manipulator to perform a task.
 Each assignment is a milestone towards programming a robot to perform the task.
 In the first milestone, we intend to give you an idea of how to interact with ROBOTIS’ Turtlebot3 waffle Pi with a Manipulator Arm using the Robot Operating System 2 (ROS2).

 The first milestone is about simulating the mobile base (Turtlebot 3 Waffle Pi) in Gazebo, and running teleoperation, SLAM, and Navigation nodes.
 This verifies you have a working remote-pc setup for simulating turtlebot3, as well as controlling the physical robot in the future milestone assignments.
 This environment should also allow you to explore communication interfaces in ROS2 that will be useful in future milestones assignments.

+To do this, you will deploy our pre-configured Docker container that sets up all the software that is required for the assignment.

 You might find the official tutorial on ROS2 Foxy useful in this course. <https://docs.ros.org/en/foxy/Tutorials.html>